 Azulejos – a quintessential part of the Portuguese heritage

-But aside from being just a visual treat, Azulejos shaped Portugal’s cultural and historical heritage, telling its story to the present day.
+However, aside from being just a visual treat, Azulejos shaped Portugal’s cultural and historical heritage, telling its story to the present day.

 Arabic Roots

 The word “Azulejo” is thought to have come from Arabic and means “small polished stone.”
-In the 13th century, decorating palaces with colorful mosaics was a common practice in the Arab World.
+In the 13th century, decorating palaces with colorful mosaics was common in the Arab World.
 Later, in the 14th century, this technique reached the Iberian Peninsula, through the Moorish invaders.

 When a Portuguese King falls in love with a Moorish tradition